major/major.io/content/posts/2020/2020-12-07-the-dark-side-selling-options.md

 categories:
 - Blog Posts
 date: '2020-12-07'
-description: Selling options puts you on the other side of the options contract from buyers, but it comes with obligations.
+summary: Selling options puts you on the other side of the options contract from buyers, but it comes with obligations.
 images:
 - images/2020-12-07-dark-hills.jpg